bhavesh-g/bhavesh-g.github.io/about.md

 title: about
 ---

+i live in India. i have a job.

-i solve problems that shouldn't exist in the first place
+i solve problems that happen at my work && get assigned to me

-then create new ones
+sometimes create new ones

 then solve those too

 ## what i actually do

+### when at work

 turn coffee into distributed systems

-debug production at 3am while everyone sleeps
+debug production at 1am while everyone sleeps

 make apis that don't randomly return 500s (revolutionary concept)